 # Vagrant projects 192.168.10.10 userfrosting.test

-Once it's done, you'll be able to log into your virtual machine:
+Once your virtual machine is up and running, you'll be able to log into it:

 It would appear that Git-Bash functions poorly as an SSH client in Windows.
 For Windows users, you may want to use the native "command prompt" application instead.